 Are you feeling the effects of inflation?
 I don’t think there are many people who can answer “no” to that question.
 We are all dealing with the increased prices of our daily needs.
 What if I told you there was a way that you could financially benefit from inflation?
-That answer just might be Series I Savings bonds in the Fall of 2022.
-Let’s talk Series I Bonds’ Pros and Cons.
+That answer might be Series I Savings bonds because they are intended to benefit the buyer when inflation is high.
+Let’s talk about Series I Bonds’ Pros and Cons.

 What are Series I Savings Bonds?

-Series I Savings Bonds are issued by the federal government and the yields or rates of return rise with inflation.
+The federal government issues series I Savings Bonds, and the yields or rates of return rise with inflation.

 This makes I Bonds desirable to investors now, and you may be hearing about them in the media or from others around you.

-Based on March’s price levels, the Series I savings bonds yield is currently set at 9.62%.
+Based on March’s price levels, the Series I savings bonds yield is currently 9.62%.
 That is a savings opportunity with little to no risk!

 It is virtually a guaranteed rate of return, and you can’t find returns like that anywhere else.